Proofing

 The poke test is the most reliable way to check if your dough is proofed and ready for the oven.
 Lightly flour your fingertip and press about 1 cm into the surface of the dough:

 The poke test works because it measures the tension in the gluten network.
-Early in proofing, the gluten is tight and elastic — it pushes back.
+Early in proofing, the gluten is tight and elastic.
 As fermentation continues, the gluten relaxes and stretches.
 At peak proof, it has just enough tension to spring back partially.
 Past that point, the gluten has stretched too thin and starts to break down.

-Practice the poke test on every bake.
-After a few loaves, you will develop a feel for the right amount of spring-back.
+After a few loaves, you'll develop a feel for the right amount of spring-back.
+I still do the poke test on every single bake.

 Getting the proof right is one of the harder skills in bread baking.
 Here is what happens at each extreme:

-- The shaped dough looks tight and has not grown much
+- The shaped dough looks tight and hasn't grown much

 - Poke test: springs back fast and fully